MultiSafepay/docs/content/integrations/configure-your-webhook.md

 For a list of MultiSafepay IP addresses, email <integration@multisafepay.com>

-# Website level
+# Site level

-To configure the webhook endpoint at website level:
+To configure the webhook endpoint at site level:

 1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
 2. Go to **Settings** > **Website settings**.
-3. Select the relevant website.
+3. Select the relevant site.
 4. In the **Notification URL** field, set your webhook endpoint.

 # Order level